Ibrahim Zakzaky: Personal life

 He is married to Zeenah Ibraheem, with whom he had nine children.

 Currently, only three of his children (one son and two daughters) are living.
 Three of his sons were killed in the Zaria Quds Day massacres in 2014.
 Three more sons were killed in the 2015 Zaria massacre.
-It said that he died on 12th December 2022 at the age of 69, but it is not confirmed yet.
-It was a rumor.
+It was said that he died on 12 December 2022 at the age of 69, but it was proven to be false.